greenbone/gvm-tools/docs/connectiontypes.rst

 The location and name of the Unix Domain Socket provided by :term:`gvmd`/:term:`openvasmd` highly depends on your environment and :term:`GVM` installation.
-Its name changed from :file:`openvasmd.sock` in :term:`GVM 9 <GVM9>` to :file:`gvmd.sock` in :term:`GVM 10 <GVM10>`.
+Also its name changed from :file:`openvasmd.sock` in :term:`GVM 9 <GVM9>` to :file:`gvmd.sock` in :term:`GVM 10 <GVM10>`.

 For example in :term:`GOS 4 <GOS>` the path is either